3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w07d04/instructor_notes/mongoose_express.md

 <br />

-## What are embedded documents?
+## What are Embedded Documents?
 Codealong (20 mins)

-> Note: Go slowly through this section as we anticipate students having trouble

-Embedded documents are just what they sound like: documents with their own schemas nested in other documents.
+**Embedded documents** are just what they sound like: documents with their own schemas nested in other documents.
 They take the form of objects within an array.
 You can think of this as a sort of `has_many` relationship - the context to use embedded documents is data entities that need to be used/viewed in the context of another.

 The nested schemas are equipped with all the same features as your models: defaults, validators, middleware, and even error handling, as they are tied to the save() error callback.
 Mongoose can work with embedded documents by default.